Coronavirus Updates: See latest COVID-19 news from Harvard DCE Professional Development.

-Managers and aspiring leaders who need to improve their tech literacy and understand how data can be applied to actionable business insights will find what they need in this program.
-Dynamic lectures, productive classroom discussion, relevant case studies, and user-centered design exercises help you absorb and retain the information you need to thrive in today’s data-centric environment.
+Managers and aspiring leaders who need to improve their technical literacy, understand how data can be applied to actionable operational insights, and pitch their data-driven projects will find what they need in this program.
+Dynamic lectures, productive classroom discussion, relevant case studies, and experiential design exercises help you absorb and retain the information you need to thrive in today’s data-centric environment

-- Communicate effectively with technical staff to apply data-driven strategies within a department
+- Communicate effectively with senior management and technical staff to apply data-driven strategies within a department.

 - Earn a Certificate of Participation from the Harvard University Division of Continuing Education

-- How companies analyze and use data to build new products and services
+- How organizations analyze and use data to improve their operations and develop new products and services

 - Relevant, high-value sources for government, business, and non-governmental organizations (NGO) datasets

 - How to use customer segments and personas to identify opportunities for data-driven decision making

 - Value proposition canvas for using data to achieve organizational goals